hlandau/acmetool/_doc/SCHEMA.md

 If a client uses such interim self-signed certificates, it MUST create an empty 'selfsigned' file in the certificate directory to indicate that the certificate is a self-signed certificate.
 The 'url' file MUST NOT exist.
-The "cert" and "fullchain" files MUST be identical, and the "chain" file MUST exist and MUST be an empty file.
+The 'cert' and 'fullchain' files MUST be identical, and the 'chain' file MUST exist and MUST be an empty file.

 The self-signed certificate MAY contain information in it which points out the